imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 ##### Training features (3D)

-![Settings dialog for the Trainable Weka Segmentation 3D plugin.](TWS-3D-Settings-dialog.png
-"Settings dialog for the Trainable Weka Segmentation 3D plugin.")When calling the plugin from the menu command {% include bc content='Plugins
+![Settings dialog for the Trainable Weka Segmentation 3D plugin.](/images/pages/TWS-3D-Settings-dialog.png "Settings dialog for the Trainable Weka Segmentation 3D plugin.")"When calling the plugin from the menu command {% include bc content='Plugins
 | Segmentation | Trainable Weka Segmentation 3D'%} the set of available
 image features will be as follows: